For me, bulgogi is the most iconic Korean dish that’s not kimchi.

 The best cuts for bulgogi beef

-The best cuts of beef for bulgogi are sirloin, rib eye or brisket, but the real answer is, whatever you can find thatâs already thinly sliced.
-Itâs the thin slicing thatâs the real secret to great Bulgogi.
-H-Mart or another asian grocery store is your friend.
-If your standard supermarket has a butcher, you can usually ask them for thin slices.
-As a last resort, you can buy a hunk of beef, quickly chill it to almost frozen, and go to town.
+The best cuts of beef for bulgogi are sirloin, rib eye or brisket.
+It’s the thin slicing that’s the real secret to great Bulgogi.
+You can find perfect presliced meat at H-Mart or most other asian grocery stores.
+If your supermarket has a good meat department, you can usually ask them for thin slices.
+As a last resort, you can buy a hunk of beef, quickly chill it to almost frozen, and slice as thin as you can.

 Do you need a grill?